chchen123/pytpc/doc/prelims.rst

    git clone https://github.com/ATTPC/pytpc.git
    cd pytpc

 Installation instructions can be found in the README.md file.
-However, the easiest way to install the code is by satisfying the dependencies with Anaconda.
-Download and install Anaconda by following the steps outlined `here <http://continuum.io/downloads>`__ (make sure you get the Python 3 version).
-Then install the dependencies using the command line with:
+However, it is best to avoid Anaconda when using pytpc due to assorted problems with dependency versions and etc. Use pip to manage and the required Python software packages.

 .. code-block:: shell

-   conda install numpy scipy scikit-learn matplotlib seaborn
+   sudo apt-get install python3-pip sudo python3 -m pip install --upgrade pip sudo pip3 install numpy scipy Cython scikit-learn matplotlib seaborn sphinx pyYaml sqlalchemy tables

 Then, to install pytpc from the source code, run: